Smooth Calabi-Yau varieties with large index and Betti numbers: Background on resolving toric varieties

-$X(\Delta_{\mathcal S})$ is projective if and only if it has an ample line bundle.
-By \cref{toric/divisors} above, it suffices to find a piecewise $\Z$-linear continuous function $|\Delta_{\mathcal S}| \longrightarrow \R$ which is strictly convex with respect to $\mathcal S$.
-That is, it suffices to show that $\mathcal S$ is a \hyperlink{background/regular}{regular triangulation} of $P$ as defined in \cref{section/background/polytope}.
+$X(\Delta_{\mathcal S})$ is projective if and only if it has an ample $\Q$-Cartier divisor.
+By \cref{toric/divisors} above, it suffices to find a piecewise $\Q$-linear continuous function $|\Delta_{\mathcal S}| \longrightarrow \R$ which is strictly convex with respect to $\mathcal S$.
+That is, it suffices to show that $\mathcal S$ is a \hyperlink{background/regular}{regular subdivision} of $P$ as defined in \cref{section/background/polytope}.

-Finally, $X(\Delta_{\mathcal S})$ is smooth if and only if the vertices of every maximal dimensional cell $\sigma \in \mathcal S$ form an integral basis of the lattice, i.e. are \hyperlink{background/unimodular}{unimodular simplices}, as defined in \cref{section/background/polytope}.
+Finally, $X(\Delta_{\mathcal S})$ is smooth if and only if the nonzero vertices of every cell $\sigma \in \mathcal S$ form an integral basis of the lattice, i.e. are \hyperlink{background/unimodular}{unimodular simplices}, as defined in \cref{section/background/polytope}.

-Altogether, we have determined that to find a toric, crepant, projective resolution of a weighted projective space $\P$, we must find a regular, unimodular triangulation $\mathcal T$ of the simplex $P$ corresponding to $\P$ described above.
+Altogether, we have determined that to find a toric, crepant, projective resolution of a weighted projective space $\P$, we must find a regular, unimodular, star-shaped triangulation $\mathcal T$ of the simplex $P$ corresponding to $\P$ described above.